secureailabs/Jenkins-Docker/README.md

 # Jenkins-Docker
-This is to store Jenkins Pipeline code and associated Dockerfiles for Test CI-CD For testing out DockerFiles in Jenkins
+This is to store Jenkins Pipeline code and associated Dockerfiles for Test CI-CD Repositoyy used for testing out DockerFiles in Jenkins